Local Area & Parking

 Property owners are free to remove their private parking bay from the PCM controlled parking system if they wish.

-If you do this, you will no longer have to display a permit in your allocated bay - only.
+If you do this, you will no longer have to have a permit in your allocated bay - only.

 Please note, if your bay is removed from the parking control system, there will be no assistance if anyone parks in your bay.
 If you remove your bay from the system, there is also no route to re-enter to the system again, should you change your mind.

-Visitor bays will still require a visitor permit to be displayed.
+Visitor bays will still require a visitor permit to be registered.

 Only property owners can remove their allocated bay from the parking control system.
 If you are renting, you will need to contact your landlord or property owner.